Nafir: Nafir versus karnay

-The Arabic nafīr was probably mostly a long, cylindrical metal trumpet with a high-pitched, high-pitched sound better suited to signaling than the deeper, duller sound of the conical trumpets such as the karna.
+The Arabic nafīr was probably mostly a long, cylindrical metal trumpet with a high-pitched sound better suited to signaling than the deeper, duller sound of the conical trumpets such as the karna.
 The tonal difference was illustrated in the vocabulary of the Iraqi historian Ibn al-Tiqtaqa (1262–1310), according to which the nafīr player "shouted out" (sāha) the trumpet, while the player of the conical trumpet, here referred to as a būq, "blew" (nafacha).
 A writer in 1606, Nicot, said the trumpet was treble when compared with other trumpets that only played tenor and bass.

 Another confused point about karna versus nafirs concerns S-curved trumpets.
 Abd al-Qadir al-Maraghi described the karnā as curved in an S-shape out of two semicircles which are turned towards each other in the middle - like today's sringa in India.
 However, unlike the sringa, the S-curve karna could be very long.